-This date the Registry celebrates the Umbanda religion, which dates from 1600.
+This date celebrates the Umbanda religion, which dates from 1600.
 This is one of several Black African faiths practiced in the Americas.

-These spirits can be Caboclos (Indians), religious figures, doctors, African or Brazilian Negroes as "Pretos Velhos"(Old Blacks), "Pai Joaquim", "Pai Arruda", "Tia Joana", etc. These incorporations happen in meetings called "Sessxes"(Sessions), in the "Terreiro", "Centro" or "Tenda" (Yard, Center or Tent), a big room with an altar, where members sing "Pontos" (Points, chants for an entity), dance or just hold the entity's counsels.
-During the Session, the medium is helped by men and women called "Filhos de Santo" (Saint`s Sons) or "Cambonos".
+These spirits can be Caboclos (Indians), religious figures, doctors, African or Brazilian Negroes as "Pretos Velhos"(Old Blacks), "Pai Joaquim," "Pai Arruda," "Tia Joana," etc. These incorporations happen in meetings called "Sessxes"(Sessions), in the "Terreiro," "Centro" or "Tenda" (Yard, Center or Tent), a big room with an altar, where members sing "Pontos" (Points, chants for an entity), dance or hold the entity's counsels.
+During the Session, the medium is helped by men and women called "Filhos de Santo" (Saint`s Sons) or "Cambonos."

-If these meetings happen on the street, forests, beaches, or external places in general, they are called Obrigações (Obligations), where the members pray and offer food, flowers, candles, and gifts to the entities.
+If these meetings happen on the street, in forests, on beaches, or in external places in general, they are called Obrigações (Obligations), where the members pray and offer food, flowers, candles, and gifts to the entities.
 Umbanda is called "macumba" by some Brazilians, but this is wrong.
 The true Umbandists just practice sorcery rituals to improve the lives of others, to practice goodness not to harm anyone.

 The African American Desk Reference